By accepting you will be accessing a service provided by a third-party external to https://newvestor.com/

-4 Smart Ways to Find Money to Both Invest and Pay Down Student Debt.
-Number 4 is a Hustler!
+4 Smart Ways to Find Money to Invest, Pay Down Student Debt And Reach Financial Independence.

 Student loan debt is a crisis in America.
 According to an article published in LenEDU, nearly 45 million people owe a combined $1.52 trillion in student debt.
 This unfortunate situation puts undue burden on student debt holders.
 "To pay off student loan debt first or to invest and save for retirement", that is the question English poet, playwright and dramatist William Shakespeare would ask, were he alive today.
 This is certainly the same question many student debt holders struggle with today.
 In this article, we opine.